reifjulian/rscript/README.md

 install.packages('estimatr', repos='http://cran.us.r-project.org')
 ```

-We will write a Stata script that calls an R script, **ols_robust.R**, and feeds it an input filename and an output filename.
+We will write a Stata script that calls an R script, **ols_robust.R**, and feeds it two arguments: an input filename and an output filename.
 The R script will read the input file, estimate an OLS regression with robust standard errors, and write the results to the output file.
 Here is the code for **ols_robust.R**:

 ```R
 # Parse arguments (if present)